MMRIZE/MMM-NotificationTrigger/README.md

   module: 'MMM-NotificationTrigger',
   //This module works in Background, so you don't need to describe `position`.
   config: {
-    triggers:[ // Array of triggers.
+    useWebhook: false, // If you want to activate webhook as Notification emitter, set true. (eg. IFTTT) triggers:[ // Array of triggers.
       {
         trigger: "INCOMINIG_NOTIFICATION", //REQUIRED